MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 If you like self-hosted agents but wish that you could simplify managing them, you should consider scale set agents.
 Here are some examples:

 - You don't want to run dedicated agents around the clock.
-You want to de-provision agent machines that are not being used to run jobs.
+You want to de-provision agent machines that aren't being used to run jobs.
 - You run untrusted code in your pipeline and want to re-image agent machines after each job.
 - You want to simplify periodically updating the base image for your agents.